Universal Studios – found at 6000 Universal Boulevard, Orlando FL 32819

 - Shopping includes Weasleys’ Wizard Wheezes… Wiseacre’s Wizarding Equipment… Madam Malkin’s Robes for All Occasions… Magical Menagerie… Shutterbutton’s… Quality Quidditch Supplies… Scribbulus… Borgin & Burkes and Sugarplum’s Sweet Shop.

 - Fear Factor Live… a live version of the old reality show, with audience volunteers as contestants who do challenging and gross stunts to win a few prizes.
+A sample show features contestants hanging from a bar three stories high, throwing octopus and eels into a bucket while swinging on a harness, or climbing a rock wall building; in the meantime, audience members are challenged to do some of the more gross things (like drinking blended worms… I saw it happen).
 Show recommended for those 9 and older

 - Men in Black Alien Attack… An interactive dark ride where riders board a spinning vehicle that allows you shoot the aliens, spin, shoot more aliens and spin.
 You’re also paired up with another car, so your vehicle and the opposite vehicle are in competition for who can shoot the most.
+Fun ride, but it has several instances of rapid spinning, so motion sick prone guests should beware.
 Height restriction 42″

 SPRINGFIELD (THE SIMPSONS)

-- Kang & Kodos’ Twirl n Hurl… Guests ride in little flying saucers, while Kang and Kodos, your alien hosts, narrate the action and hold up Simpsons pictures.
-You can make the characters speak as you move your flying saucer closer to the pictures.
+- Kang & Kodos’ Twirl n Hurl… Guests ride in little flying saucers, while Kang and Kodos, your alien hosts, shout out world domination slang and insults to the earthlings.
+It’s much like spinner rides like Dumbo or Aladdin in Magic Kingdom, just a little more snarky.

 WOODY WOODPECKER’S KIDZONE